• Skip to primary navigation

 • Add in the cumin seeds and saute for about 1 minute.

-• Add in the yogurt a few tablespoons at a time and saute to complete the curry base.
+• Add in the yogurt a few tablespoons at a time and saute to complete the curry base. (see notes)

-• Cover and cook on low heat for 10 minutes till the spinach is cooked through.
+• Add in the frozen fenugreek leaves and spinach, cover and cook on low heat for 10 minutes to allow the greens to soften.

 Notes